Skip To Main Content

 Introduction

 The Thompson School District (TSD) Board of Education annually reviews student outcome data that shows ongoing disparities in reading, math, behavior, and graduation.
-They felt a sense of urgency to address these identified concerns.
+In the 2018-2019 school year, they felt a sense of urgency to address identified concerns of disproportionate student outcomes.

-In September 2019, TSD's Superintendent asked the Director of Language, Culture, and Equity (now titled, Director of Equity, Diversity, and Inclusion) to create an Educational Equity Policy for the district.
-The Director and colleagues worked closely with the TSD Community and the Board of Education to build a common language and understanding of equity, and to uncover their desires and commitments as stakeholders to address equity across the TSD system.
+In September 2019, TSD's Superintendent asked the Director of Equity, Diversity, and Inclusion to create an Educational Equity Policy for the district.
+The Director worked closely with the TSD Community and the Board of Education to build common language and to uncover their desires and commitments as stakeholders to address access and opportunity across the TSD organization.

 The Educational Equity Policy was developed from community stakeholder input.
-The policy included guidance for TSD's Educational Equity Framework.
+The policy included guidance for TSD's Educational Equity Framework which included annual action steps to achieve an increase in access, opportunity, and success for EACH and EVERY one of our students.
 For more information, please review the following: History of the Educational Equity Policy.

 2025UpdatedTSDEquityFramework

 The Equity Framework defines the infrastructure for active implementation in the Thompson School District.
 The historical document: History of the Educational Equity Policy consists of a description of the History and Background of this innovative plan, District Commitments, and Equity Beliefs.
-Below you can view the progress of the multi-year TSD Educational Equity Implementation Plans.
+Below you can view the progress of the first three years of TSD Educational Equity Implementation Plans.

 What is Educational Equity in TSD?